-PUSD Budget Information
+PUSD Budget Reduction Process

-In Fall of 2018, Pittsburg Unified School District began the process of a creating a budget reduction plan.
+In the Fall of 2018, Pittsburg Unified School District began the process of creating a budget reduction plan.
 Information about the budget reduction process, timeline, and budget presentations to the School Board can be found on this webpage.

 Timeline for Budget Reduction Process

 - February 12, 2020: Results of LCAP Priority Survey were presented at School Board Meeting.

 - January 15, 2020: Budget Workshop went over presentation of the Budget Reduction process and the results of District's LCAP survey.

 - December 11, 2019: Associate Superintendent of Business Services presented the First Interim Report for Board approval, with the updated budget.

 - April 17, 2019: Board LCAP Workshop.
 Community members, staff, and families invited to give input on programs, what we are doing well and what we can improve.
 The latest report on the PUSD budget will also be discussed.

 - March 2019: Potential reductions for 2019-2020 will be identified.

 - February 11, 2019: Board Workshop on scenarios for budget reductions for the 2019-2020 school year.
 An update will also be given on current reductions for the 2018-2019 school year.